 10 Project Portfolio Management Implementation tips based on real world experience

-There are many different approaches to implementing project portfolio management and professional service automation solutions.
+There are many different approaches to implementing project portfolio management software and professional service automation solutions.
 All with varying degrees of success.
 In this post we offer 10 real world tips to get you started on the route to a successful implementation.
-Based on 20 years of experience and lessons shared by the KeyedIn Excellence implmentation team, here are our 10 tips.
+Based on 20 years of experience and lessons shared by the KeyedIn Excellence implementation team, here are our 10 tips.

 #1 Get a sponsor that cares

 Someone who will use the system themselves and set a good example….and also break through internal politics to address the laggards and luddites that will always be there!

 #2 Prototype to get it right

 People need to touch, feel and experience the solution to really understand what it means!
 With a SaaS business model, a free trial can help get this process started early.

 #3 Don’t automate something you don’t understand